AyushKapoor19/travel-agent-ai/README.md

 Split along the line that matters: what's deterministic vs. what's a model reading a sentence.
 Mixing them gives you a suite that costs money, fails intermittently, and gets muted.

-- **`npm test`** — 186 assertions over pure logic, offline, ~300ms.
+- **`npm test`** — 239 tests over pure logic, offline, ~400ms.
 Mostly negative assertions, since the bugs above are what it exists to pin shut.
 - **`npm run eval`** — 59 checks over 29 sentences against a live Gemini.
 Assertions are about downstream consequence rather than string equality: whether the model writes "Europe" or "somewhere in Europe" changes nothing, but whether "under $2000" reaches `maxTotalUsd` as `2000` decides whether